the-tobias-project/hydra/example/README.md

 ## Data

-Download the [data](https://console.cloud.google.com/storage/browser/hydra-example-data) and place it in a folder named testData and unzip the files.
+Download the [data](https://console.cloud.google.com/storage/browser/hydra-example-data) (Center{i}) them in a folder named testData and unzip the files.
+Download the compiled files (ending with .so) and place them in the lib folder.

 ## Container setup.